10 Great Things You Can Buy for a Million Dollars

 2. Buy a Lush Private Island

 If you're really looking to get off the grid, you can use your riches to buy yourself an island and get away from it all.
-From a move-in ready island on the coast of Nicaragua to undeveloped enclave in French Polynesia, there are plenty of places where you can some sea, sunshine, and silence.
-Just make sure you have enough money left over to get there—you'll need to charter a boat just to get groceries!
+From a move-in ready island on the coast of Nicaragua to an undeveloped enclave in French Polynesia, there are plenty of places where you can find some sea, sunshine, and silence.
+Just make sure you have enough money leftover to get there—you'll need to charter a boat just to get groceries!

 3. Drive a Fancy Sports Car

 It's a classic luxury purchase and the dream of little boys and girls everywhere.
 With a million dollars, you can buy a McLaren Senna, complete with transparent doors, 789 horsepower, and 590 torque.
 If you want a more environmentally friendly car, the Jaguar C-X75 Supercar sells for a cool $1.1 million.
 It has a carbon-fiber body with a boosted internal combustion engine that can do 0 to 100 mph in under 6 seconds.
 Plus, it’s a hybrid that can run up to 30 miles on electric power alone.

 4. Buy a Painting by a Famous Artist

 Jeune Femme a L’Ombrelle (Young Lady With the Umbrella) by Auguste Renoir is an impressionist painting from 1868 that was auctioned by Sotheby’s in 2009 for $1.1 million.
 The price included the buyer’s premium.
 Granted, this was an auction item, but it does show that artwork by a master is still within reach.